What Direction to Lay Flooring: Expert Advice and Common Mistakes

 Visual Flow & Continuity

-1. Parallel to the Longest Wall Running floorboards parallel to the longest wall is a time-tested method often employed in various types of spaces, from homes to office buildings.
-This approach has several advantages:
+1. Aligning with the Longest Wall Installing floorboards parallel to the longest wall is a classic approach that offers several advantages:

-2. Perpendicular Placement An alternative strategy is laying planks perpendicular to the entrance of a room, especially beneficial for larger spaces:
+2. Perpendicular Orientation Alternatively, laying planks perpendicular to the entrance is effective in larger spaces:

 Personal Preference